-The first who made the above idea rigorous were Yau and Yin in \cite{YauYin2009}, where they obtained an upper bound for the ground state energy of the Bose gas with the correct LYH correction.
+The first who made the above idea rigorous were Yau and Yin in \cite{YauYin2009}, where they obtained an upper bound for the ground state energy of the Bose gas with the correct LHY correction.
 Their approach was shortly thereafter extended by Yin \cite{Yin2010} to derive an upper bound for the free energy.
-While both papers are based on the above heuristics, the authors did not define their trial state in terms of the operator exp(B).
+While both papers are based on the above heuristics, the authors did not define their trial state in terms of the operator $\exp(B)$.
 Instead, they constructed a trial state by mimicking the action of $\exp(B)$ and applying suitable modifications, which constitute one of the main novelties of their work.
 These modifications include restrictions of the number and types of microscopic correlations that are incorporated in the trial state.
 The trial states in \cite{YauYin2009,Yin2010} are not quasi-free.
 That states in this class are insufficient to obtain the LHY correction follows from \cite{ErdSchlYau2008,NapReuSol2017}.

-In the Gross--Pitaevskii (GP) limit, corresponding to the choice $L=(\rho \aa)^{-1/2}$, where expansions in powers of $w$ are possible, the action of unitary operators resembling $\exp(B)$ (in fact cubic in creation and annihilation operators with momenta different from zero) was first made rigorous in \cite{BocBreCeSchl2019,BBCS3}.
+In the Gross--Pitaevskii (GP) limit, corresponding to the choice $L=(\rho \aa)^{-1/2}$, where expansions in powers of $w$ are possible, the action of unitary operators resembling $\exp(B)$ (but where $B$ is cubic in creation and annihilation operators with non-zero momenta) was first made rigorous in \cite{BocBreCeSchl2019,BBCS3}.
 This allowed the authors to compute the low-lying excitation spectrum of dilute Bose gases in this parameter regime.
 Using a second order truncation of $\exp(B)$, an upper bound for the free energy of the Bose gas in the GP limit for inverse temperature $\beta \sim \beta_{\mathrm{c}}$ that includes the influence of the Bogoliubov modes has been obtained in \cite{BocDeuSto2024}.
-See also \cite{CapDeu2024} for an alternative proof that applies to a broader class of interaction potentials including hard-core respulsions.
+See also \cite{CapDeu2024} for an alternative proof that applies to a broader class of interaction potentials including hard-core repulsions.

 A novel approach to treating the cubic operator on larger boxes, allowing for an alternative proof of the result in \cite{YauYin2009}, was introduced in \cite{BaCS2021}; see also \cite{Basti2022} for a refined bound.
 To perform the computations, the authors multiplied their version of $B$ with a cut-off operator $\Theta$ that controls the number and type of excitations created by $\exp(B)$.
 This enabled them to provide a conceptually simpler proof, applicable to a broader class of interaction potentials, and to establish an explicit convergence rate.
 For a careful comparison of the trial states in \cite{YauYin2009,BaCS2021}, we refer to \cite[above Proposition 2.3]{BaCS2021}.